Brexit putting Irish peace at risk, former leaders say

 If you already have an account click here to login.

-An open border between Ireland and Northern Ireland was key to the agreement, "but when Brexit comes, the EU's external border will be there," Blair told the Irish Times newspaper.
+An open border between Ireland and Northern Ireland was key to the peace deal, "but when Brexit comes, the EU's external border will be there," Blair told the Irish Times newspaper.

-The Irish issue was the "most acute" Brexit problem, he said.
+The Irish border issue was the "most acute" Brexit problem, he said.

-"I don't see how the problem can be solved unless Northern Ireland remains in the customs union and the internal market," Blair added, even though the current British government has ruled out those two options.
+"I don't see how the problem can be solved unless Northern Ireland remains in the customs union and the internal market," Blair said, even though Britain has ruled out those two options.

 Ahern told British broadcaster the BBC that people would revolt against a hard border.